I am an AI Safety researcher focused on understanding and mitigating risks from advanced AI systems.

 @InProceedings{Braun_Anthropic_Hackathon_2025,

-author = {Joschka Braun and Damon Falck and Yeonwoo Jang},
+author = {Joschka Braun and Damon Falck and Eyon Jang},

 title = {Anthropic Alignment Hackathon: Exploration Hacking},

-booktitle = {Participated in the June 2025 Anthropic Alignment Hackathon in San Francisco, co-developing an "Exploration Hacking" prototype over two days alongside Damon Falck and Yeonwoo Jang.},
+booktitle = {Participated in the June 2025 Anthropic Alignment Hackathon in San Francisco, co-developing an "Exploration Hacking" prototype over two days alongside Damon Falck and Eyon Jang.},

 year = {2025},